 A classic fish cakes recipe to wow the crowds!
 You can use any fresh white fish, salmon or smoked fish for a stronger flavour.
 Serve with easy homemade tartar sauce and a simple green salad for a light dinner.

-- 500g Sanford & Sons White fish fillets (we used two Tarakihi fillets)
+- 500 g white fish fillets we used two Tarakihi fillets

-- A handful Superb Herb Parsley, divided stalks and 2 tbsp chopped leaves
+- 1 handful Superb Herb parsley keep stalks and leaves separate

 - 1 cup Diamond Coat n' Cook Original

 - 2 tbsp Olivado Extra Virgin Avocado Oil

 - 1 tbsp butter

 - Boil the potatoes in salted water until soft.
 Drain and mash with the butter.

 - Poach the fish in slightly salted water with parsley stalks and a slice of lemon until just cooked.
 Discard the parsley.
 Pat-dry the fish with a paper towel and flake roughly with a fork.

 - Combine the mashed potato, milk, fish, onion, zest of ½ lemon and chopped parsley leaves in a large bowl.
 Season to taste with salt & pepper.
 Divide the mixture into 8 portions then shape into patties.
 Lightly flour them.

 - Beat the egg and dip each fish cake in, then coat in the breadcrumbs*.